lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 The next step is to combine the two datasets.
 However, notice how both `10000.txt` and `song_data.csv` includes the song id?
 If the two datasets were combined, they would have duplicate entries.
 Therefore, they merge on the `song_id` column, while keeping the first dataset's `song_id` column.

 The dataframe is then limited to the first 10000 songs.
 This number can be adjusted to be larger, which would probably provide more accurate results.
-However, this comes at the expense of taking more time to run the program. <mark>Analysis coming soon</mark>.
+However, this comes at the expense of taking more time to run the program.